Hawker Hunter Tower Bridge incident: Incident

 Although other pilots had flown under the upper span of Tower Bridge, Pollock was the first to do so in a jet aircraft.

 Aftermath

 In the immediate aftermath of the incident, Pollock's unit was posted to North Africa without him while he remained on a charge.
 He was subsequently invalided out of the RAF on medical grounds.
 This avoided a court martial and the embarrassment to the government of Pollock publicising the reason for his stunt and perhaps receiving the support of the public.

 The RAF placed Pollock in a "psychiatric hold" for two days.

+Pollock went public with the story and received an outpouring of support from the public as well as from members of Britain's military.

-Demonstrations of support for his conduct was expressed by British Overseas Airways Corporation (BOAC), which sent him a keg of beer, and six members of the House of Commons spoke on Pollock's behalf in Parliament.
+Demonstrations of support for his conduct were expressed by British Overseas Airways Corporation (BOAC), which sent him a keg of beer, and six members of the House of Commons spoke on Pollock's behalf in Parliament who were all ex RAF members.